 How to Hike the STUNNING Iceline Trail in Yoho

-The Iceline trail hike in Yoho National Park of British Columbia is just over an hour’s drive from Banff National Park and 45 minutes from Golden.
+The Iceline Trail in Yoho National Park of British Columbia is just over an hour’s drive from Banff National Park and 45 minutes from Golden.
 This unique hike is home to majestic waterfalls, endless glaciers, and many alpine lakes!
 It’s easily one of the best hikes in Yoho and makes for a rewarding day out.

 The Iceline Trail makes for an exciting day trip or a great front-country or backcountry camping destination.
 With plenty of route options, you can tailor this hike to your schedule and skill level while always achieving maximum views of sights like Takakkaw Falls.